JuliaData/DataFrames.jl/docs/src/man/getting_started.md

     and specification of Jupyter kernels.

     The package [PrettyTables.jl](https://github.com/ronisbr/PrettyTables.jl) renders the `DataFrame` in the Jupyter notebook.
-If the user wants to customize the output, they can pass keywords (`kwargs...`) to the function `show`: `show(stdout, MIME("text/html"), df; kwargs...)`, where `df` is the `DataFrame`.
+Users can customize the output by passing keywords arguments `kwargs...` to the function `show`: `show(stdout, MIME("text/html"), df; kwargs...)`, where `df` is the `DataFrame`.
 Any argument supported by PrettyTables.jl in the HTML backend can be used here.
 Hence, for example, if the user wants to change the color of all numbers smaller than 0 to red in Jupyter, they can execute: